slexisvn/query_engine/docs/03-optimizer/26-subquery-unnesting.md

 }
 ```

-A subquery containing an aggregate produces at most one row per group by construction, so a `LEFT` join is safe and enables everything in chapters 17 through 25.
+The implementation uses the presence of an aggregate to choose `LEFT`.
+The intended case is one result per correlated key, as in the `MAX` example below.
+An aggregate anywhere in a subtree is not, by itself, a general SQL proof of scalar cardinality: an additional grouping key can still produce several rows for one outer row.
+Read this branch as an implementation heuristic, and test such cases explicitly.
 A subquery without one has no such guarantee, so it gets a `SINGLE` join instead: [`probeJoinInto`](../../src/execution/operators/join-core.ts) emits every probe row exactly once, taking the **first** match it finds and `break`ing out of the build-side loop, and padding with nulls when there is none.
 Where SQL specifies an error for a scalar subquery returning several rows, this engine takes one of them.

 ```
 (SELECT MAX(o.O_ORDERKEY) FROM ORDERS o WHERE o.O_CUSTKEY = c.C_CUSTKEY)